Akshatkumar45/Akshat-kumar/README.md

 # Akshat-kumar
-This is the akshat git and github class
+This is the akshat git and github class.